InstituteforDiseaseModeling/idmtools/docs/dev-installation.rst

     - idmtools/idmtools_models
     - idmtools/idmtools_test

-See :doc:`cli_index` for more information on the command-line interface available for interacting with
+See :doc:`cli/cli_index` for more information on the command-line interface available for interacting with
 |IT_s|.

 .. _docker-client: